 Q. How much does NextAgency cost?

 NextAgency is a great investment.
-And during our Impatient Discount Program it’s an even greater value: 50% through September 30, 2017.
+And during our Lets Do This Discount Program it’s an even greater value: you save 50% through December 31, 2017.

 We’re strong supporters of NAHU here, so NAHU members save.
-Their monthly fee is $200 per month or $2,000 per year for the first broker and your agency.
+The monthly fee for NAHU members is $200 per month or $2,000 per year for the first broker and your agency.
 The license for each additional NAHU member broker is only $100 per month or $1,000 per year.
 Again, this is before the 50% discount available through the end of 2017.

 Q. Does each broker in my agency need a license?